Baidu says employees arrested for taking bribes to delete posts

 China's freewheeling Internet scene, with over half a billion users, has struggled to keep poor business practices at bay as it expands at a rapid clip.

-In February 2011, the chief executive and chief operating officer of Alibaba Group's business-to-business website, Alibaba.com, resigned after a spike in fraudulent transactions on the platform.
+In February 2011, the chief executive and chief operating officer of Alibaba Group's business-to-business website, Alibaba.com 1688.HK, resigned after a spike in fraudulent transactions on the platform.

 (Reporting by Melanie Lee in Shanghai; Editing by Saumyadeb Chakrabarty)